kyma-project/telemetry-manager/docs/contributor/testing.md

 ​
 #### Testing of new functionality
 ​
-Testing a new functionality encompasses two activities: capturing the acceptance criteria for each new functionality and providing the requirements traceability.
-The `Requirement` ↔︎ `Test Suite` linkage is achieved by the Behavioural-Driven Testing DSL of the [Ginkgo](https://onsi.github.io/ginkgo/) testing framework.
-The `User Story` ↔︎ `Acceptance Criteria` linkage is provided semi-automatic by making acceptance criteria a mandatory part of each story with new functionality (using the PR-template checklist).
+Testing a new functionality encompasses two activities: capturing the acceptance criteria for each new functionality and providing the requirements traceability. `Requirement` and `Test Suite` are linked by the Behavioural-Driven Testing DSL of the [Ginkgo](https://onsi.github.io/ginkgo/) testing framework. `User Story` and `Acceptance Criteria` are linked semi-automatically because acceptance criteria are a mandatory part of each user story with new functionality (using the PR-template checklist).
 ​
 #### Testing of existing functionality
 ​